 Soon your doorstep will be filled with ghosts, goblins and gregarious kids asking for treats.
-With the chance to dress up in fun costumes and stock up on candy, it’s no wonder Halloween is a favorite holiday for kids and adults.
+With the chance to dress up in fun costumes and stock up on candy, it’s no wonder Halloween is a favorite holiday for kids and adults in the United States.

 Halloween is meant to be fun, but overindulgence doesn’t need to be the name of the game.
-Karen Hemmes, registered dietetic technician at Banner Baywood Medical Center, has five healthy tips:
+Karen Hemmes, registered dietetic technician with Banner Health, has five healthy tips:

 “A full stomach can help curb temptation to overindulge in treats while out trick-or-treating,” Hemmes said.
 She suggests sending your kids out on a full stomach.
 Prepare a meal with lean protein and fiber, such as turkey chili or chicken stir fry with brown rice to really fill them up.

-2. Set Limits, But Don’t Deny Yourself.
-Depending on your little ones’ personality, they may want to eat every piece in their bag.
+2. Set limits, but don’t deny yourself.
+Depending on your little ones’ personality, they may want to eat every piece of Halloween candy in their bag.
 Consider setting limits.
-But, don’t deny yourself.
+But don’t deny yourself sweet treats.
 Have a few pieces so you’ll be less tempted to binge later.

 - Stickers or temporary tattoos

 - Stationary, pencils, pens and notebooks